 The shared measurement system is made up of seven winning conditions that, when brought together, are likely to contribute to achieving the results.
 Further, there are 24 impact measures we use to measure our collective progress on achieving our winning conditions.

-We believe that, through the collaborative actions of the OLW Network, and beyond, we will be able to see significant positive shifts in the winning conditions and impact measures that will, in turn, help us achieve our ambitious goal of all Canada’s waters in good health by 2030.
+We believe that, through the collaborative actions of the OLW Network, and beyond, we will be able to see significant positive shifts in the winning conditions and impact measures that will, in turn, help us achieve our ambitious goal of water in Canada in good health by 2030.